Siiant/Plugin-Upload-Script/README.md

 >
 > [Python on your PC](https://www.python.org/downloads/)
 >
-> Plugins to build to one folder
+> Plugins building to one folder

 **Setting up the Script**
 1. Change `path = "PLUGIN_BUILD_LOCATION"` to match your plugin build location.